RenatoEsposito1999/Multi-Modal-Emotion-Classification/README.md

    ```

 ## Results
+The following metrics are plotted:
+- **For training:** accuracy and loss.
+- **For validation:** accuracy and loss.
+- **For testing:** accuracy, loss, and confusion matrix.

-The primary results include metrics such as accuracy, precision, recall, and F1-score for each model and the combined system.
-Detailed results can be found in the `results` directory.
+Detailed plots for the audio-video model can be found in the `audio_video_emotion_recognition_model/Image` directory, while plots for the EEG model are available in the `EEG_model/Images` directory.

 ## Contributors
 - Esposito Renato (me)